universal-ctags/ctags/docs/optlib.rst

 .. _submitting_optlib:

-Submitting an optlib file to the Universal-ctags project
+Submitting an optlib file to the Universal Ctags project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You are encouraged to submit your :file:`.ctags` file to our repository on
 github through a pull request.

-Universal-ctags provides a facility for "Option library".
+Universal Ctags provides a facility for "Option library".
 Read ":ref:`option_files`" about the concept and usage first.

-Here I will explain how to merge your .ctags into Universal-ctags as
+Here I will explain how to merge your .ctags into Universal Ctags as
 part of the option library.
 Here I assume you consider contributing
 an option library in which a regex-based language parser is defined.